 The lack of heat treatment means it’s safe to add all manner of creative materials to a clay structure of this type.
-You can’t combine ceramic clay with metal, wood or plastic features because they’ll burn in the kiln.
+You can’t combine ceramic clay with metal, wood, or plastic features because they’ll burn in the kiln.

-The use of armatures increases the variety of effects that can be achieved with clay.
+The use of armature increases the variety of effects that can be achieved with clay.
 If a wireframe is created first, for example, it may be used to hold a clay structure above its base and even create the illusion of motion.

 It’s worth mentioning that wire armatures also add strength to sculptures.
 Imagine you’re creating the figure of a horse out of air-dry clay.
 To shape a standing horse, most of the clay would need to rest evenly on top of four thin legs.

-Moulding the clay around a sturdy wire frame gives these legs (and any other fragile areas) extra durability.
+Molding the clay around a sturdy wire frame gives these legs (and any other fragile areas) extra durability.

 The Final Word On Sculpting with Air Dry Clay

 Air-dry clay is a wonderful option for passionate crafters because it can be used by anybody in almost any environment.

 While traditional ceramic clay requires a lot of specialist equipment, this variety needs nothing but your hands.